HaikuTeam/animator/QA.md

 If I create 'Foo', then 'Bar', then put 'Foo' in 'Bar' and try to put 'Bar' in 'Foo' it won't let me and tells me so I can copy and paste components
 I can cut and paste components
-I can undo/redo changes from a host component to a child I can undo/redo changes within a child, and those also reflect in the host I can set the playback value to `'once'` or `'stop'` or `100` and these all work correctly I can set the playback value for a grandchild via a child, and it works correctly from the host
+I can undo/redo changes within a child, and those also reflect in the host I can set the playback value to `'once'` or `'stop'` or `100` and these all work correctly I can set the playback value for a grandchild via a child, and it works correctly from the host